-Percent Percent Percent (All Score Range (Students who (Students who did enrolled submitted scores) not submit scores) students) Percent who had GPA of 4.0 40% 31% 33% Percent who had GPA between 3.75 and 3.99 23% 23% 23% Percent who had GPA between 3.50 and 3.74 16% 22% 21% Percent who had GPA between 3.25 and 3.49 10% 12% 11% Percent who had GPA between 3.00 and 3.24 5% 6% 6% Percent who had GPA between 2.50 and 2.99 4% 5% 5% Percent who had GPA between 2.0 and 2.49 2% 1% 1% Percent who had GPA between 1.0 and 1.99 0% 0% 0% Percent who had GPA below 1.0 0% 0% 0% 100% 100% 100%
+Score Range Percent (Students who submitted scores) Percent (Students who did not submit scores) Percent (All enrolled students)

+Percent who had GPA of 4.0

+Percent who had GPA between 3.75 and 3.99

+Percent who had GPA between 3.50 and 3.74

+Percent who had GPA between 3.25 and 3.49

+Percent who had GPA between 3.00 and 3.24

+Percent who had GPA between 2.50 and 2.99

+Percent who had GPA between 2.0 and 2.49

+Percent who had GPA between 1.0 and 1.99

+Percent who had GPA below 1.0

+Totals should = 100%

 C12.
-Average high school GPA of all degree-seeking, first-time, first-year students who submitted
+Average high school GPA of all degree-seeking, first-time, first-year students who submitted GPA:

-GPA:

-Average high school Gl PA: 3.69
+Average High School GPA

-Percent of total first-time, f irst-year students who submitted hig gh school GP.
-'A:
+Percent of total first-time, first-year students who submitted high school GPA:

-Percent submitting high school GPA: 100%
+% Percent Submitting GPA

-C13-C20: Admission I Policies
+C13-C20: Admission Policies

-C13.
-Application fee
+C13.Application fee

-✓ If your institution select no. has waived its application fee for t the Fall 2024 admission cycle please
+✓ If your institution has waived its application fee for the Fall 2026 admission cycle please select no.

-Does your institution ha ve an application fee?
-X Yes No o
+Does your institution have an application fee? $\Box$ Yes $\Box$ No

-Amount of application to ee: \$60
+Amount of application fee:

-Can it be waived for app olicants with financial need?
-Yes s □ No
+Can it be waived for applicants with financial need?

+Yes

+No

-If you have an application who apply on-line: fee and an on-line application op tion, please indicate policy for students
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

+$\square$ Same Fee

-☐ Free
+$\Box$ Free

-☐ Reduced
+$\Box$ Reduced

-Can on-line application fe e be waived for applicants with fir nancial need I? ⊠ Yes □ No

 C14.
-Application closing of
+Application closing date

-Does your institution ha we an application closing date?
-Y Yes 🗆 No
+Does your institution have an application closing date? $\Box$ Yes $\Box$ No

-Data 1

-Application Closing Date Date
+Month Day

-Application Closing Date Application closing date (fall) 1/15
+Application closing date (fall)

+Priority Date

 C15.
-Are first-time, first-year students accepted for terms other than the fall? ☑ Yes ☐ No
+Are first-time, first-year students accepted for terms other than the fall?
+Yes No

-C16.
-Notification to applicants of admission decision sent (fill in one only)
+C16.Notification to applicants of admission decision sent (fill in one only)

+Month Day

-☐ On a rolling basis beginning (date):
+□ On a rolling basis beginning (date):

-☐ By (date):
+□ By (date):

-☑ Other: Mid-March
+Other:

 C17.
 Reply policy for admitted applicants (fill in one only)

+Month Day

-Must reply by (date): May 1
+□ Must reply by (date):

-☐ No set date
+$\Box$ No set date

-☐ Must reply by May 1 st or within weeks if notified thereafter
+☐ Must reply by May 1 st or within wee eks if notified thereafter

-☐ Other:
+□ Other:

+Month Day

-Deadline for housing deposit (MMDD): May 1
+Deadline for housing deposit:

-Amount of housing deposit: \$400
+Amount of housing deposit:

 Refundable if student does not enroll?

-☐ Yes, in full
+□ Yes, in full

-☐ Yes, in part☒ No
+□ Yes, in part

+🗆 No

 C18.
-Deferred admission: Does your institution allow students to postpone enrollment after
+Deferred admission: Does your institution allow students to postpone enrollment after admission?

-admission?

-⊠ Yes □ No

-If yes, maximum period of postponement: 1 year
+□ Yes □ No If yes, maximum period of postponement:

 C19.
-Early admission of high school students: Does your institution allow high school students enroll as full-time, first-time, first-year students one year or more before high school graduation
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?

-□ Yes ☑ No

 C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle)